cgwire/kitsu/docs/status/README.md

 You can also select in the menu if you want to edit the name of the metadata column and its information or if you want to delete it.

-You can also use the **CSV Import** to fill your custom metadata column quickly.
+You can also use the **CSV Import** to quickly fill your custom metadata column.
 First, you must create your **Metadata column** into Kitsu, add it to your spreadsheet, and copy-paste your data into the **CSV Import**.

 [Update Shots information with CSV Import](../batch-action/README.md#update-shots-information-with-csv-import)

 ## Select the status for the Artist board page

-When you assign a task to an artist, they will see the task on their todo page when they log in.
+When you assign a task to an artist, they will see it on their to-do page when they log in.

 But they can also choose to display their task as a board view.
-Each **Status** will be a column, and the assigned task is a card that can be move from status to status depending on the progress of the task.
+Each **Status** will be a column, and the assigned task is a card that can be moved from status to status depending on the task's progress.

-To setup the board view, you need to go to the setting page of your production.
+To setup the board view, you need to go to the settings page of your production.

 ![Setting page](../img/getting-started/drop_down_menu_setting.png)

-Then go to the **Task Status** tab.
-You see the list of the status used on your production.
+Then go to the Task Status tab.
+You will see a list of the statuses used in your production.

-It will be the same status used as column on the board page.
-You can drag and move the satus to change the order as they will appear on the board view.
+It will be the same status used as the column on the board page.
+You can drag and move the statuses to change their order as they appear on the board view.

 ![Setting page status order](../img/getting-started/setting_status_order.png)